lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The time scale {{I-D.toutain-core-time-scale}} option allows a client to inform the server that it is in a slow network and that message ID should be kept for a duration given by the option.

-If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".
+If the value is known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".

 Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore" and